 2. Carrying the necessary on our back, we clear the useless things off, we leave the non-essentials.

-3. We enjoy all God's creation: silence, peace and beauty.
+3. We enjoy all of God's creations: silence, peace and beauty.

-4. Walking is a patience school.
-It is the picture of our own life, it is a question of progressing day after day courageously.
+4. Walking is a school of patience.
+It is the image of our own life, it is a question of progressing day after day courageously.

 5. The everyday acts of our life take another savour, like drinking, having a wash, welcoming a smile on our way...
-Mutual aid is also to be learned like showing the way, sharing food...
+Mutual aid is also learned along the path, like showing the way, sharing food...

-6. A pilgrimage is an equality school.
-Whether we are rich or poor, full of knowledge or not at all, the thing is to go our way on with patience and humility.
+6. A pilgrimage is a school of equality.
+Whether we are rich or poor, full of knowledge or not at all, the thing is to go forward with patience and humility.